 Replacement-Your sprayer is equipped with a Filter Minder® to notify you of filter element efficiency.

 Follow its guidelines for servicing (see next page).
-At appropriate service time, install the new element care appropriate service time, install the new element carefully to ensure proper sealing.
+At appropriate service time, install the new element carefully to ensure proper sealing.

 Cleaning-It is not recommended to clean the air intake filter element.
 However, a clean damp cloth should be used to wipe away dust and foreign material from the air cleaner housing.